ropensci-archive/roweb2/content/blog/2018-02-09-rprofile-julia-stewart-lowndes.md

 SK: What other technologies are part of your workflow?

-JSL: Right now my workflow is R, RStudio, git, Github for the most part.
+JSL: Right now my workflow is R, RStudio, git, GitHub for the most part.

-SK: You said that you work with a team, I imagine that there are different technical challenges with that.
-Do you collaborate with your team in Github?
+SK: You work with a team, and I imagine that there are different technical challenges with that.
+Do you collaborate with your team in GitHub?

 JSL: I work at NCEAS, which is the [National Center for Ecological Analysis and Synthesis](https://www.nceas.ucsb.edu/) at the University of California Santa Barbara.
-There are kind of concentric circles within our team but our core workflow is that everyone is working with RStudio and Github to some degree – even those who aren’t coding in R everyday.
+There are kind of concentric circles within our team but our core workflow is that everyone is working with RStudio and GitHub to some degree – even those who aren’t coding in R everyday.

-SK: Do you use public or private Github repositories?
+SK: Do you use public or private GitHub repositories?

 JSL: Most of our repositories are public.
 But we have one private repository just for Issues, and we use that as an email equivalent so that we can have discussions that are archivable.